Antisocial Contract: The Argument

 The “Big Sort” documents the result: Americans have self-segregated along partisan lines so that party identity now correlates with religion, race, geography, education, media consumption, and cultural values simultaneously (Bishop, 2008).
 Partisan identity has achieved the structural features of religious identity: comprehensive, hard to exit, and self-reinforcing.

-The framework predicts that in a two-party system, political entrepreneurs will always be structurally incentivized to deploy demonization because the binary structure guarantees a ready-made outgroup.
+In a two-party system, political entrepreneurs are structurally incentivized to deploy demonization, because the binary structure guarantees a ready-made outgroup.
 The only durable intervention is structural reform (ranked-choice voting, multi-member districts, proportional representation) that creates institutional space for cross-cutting identities.

 Who controls the mechanism?